 The GP2 Series is a one-make championship consisting of 26 identical cars.
-The chassis are designed by Dallara Automobili, and in 2012 will run under the specification GP2/11.
-The power base is a Mecachrome assembled 4L Renault V8 engine.
+The chassis are designed by Dallara Automobili, and since 2011 has run under the specification GP2/11.
+The power base is a Mecachrome 4L V8 engine.

 The GP2 Series uses slick Pirelli tyres in four specifications (super soft, soft, medium and hard) which are predetermined by Pirelli in advance of the race weekend.

 Each driver has five sets of dry-weather tyres per weekend – three of “prime” specification and two of “option” specification.
 Each driver will also be provided with three sets of wet-weather tyres.

 The compulsory pit-stop during Race One remains in which a minimum of two tyres must be changed.
 This pit stop may not be carried out until the driver has completed six laps.